JakeerC/nextjs-scalable-template/README.md

 > [!important]
 >  This repo is not maintained ⚠️
+>
->  do not use this repo, use for test purposes only
+>  Use for this repo test purposes only